dtankdempse/moveonjoy-m3u/README.md

-**Notice:** The EPG data is currently unavailable.
-I am in the process of remapping the channels.

 ## What is MoveOnJoy?

 MoveOnJoy is a service provider offering access to live TV channels across various categories, including movies, entertainment, news, sports, kids, and documentaries, through the Flussonic Admin UI software.